yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

 1. **Windows Registry:** Create a registry key named `HKLM\SOFTWARE\GigaSpaces\XAP.NET\<version>\<clrversion>`, with a String value named `SettingsPath` which points to the location of the `Settings.xml` file.
 For example, the XAP.NET v9.5 x86 setup creates the following keys:
 HKLM\SOFTWARE\GigaSpaces\XAP.NET\9.5.0.5000\CLR v2.0.50727\SettingsPath=C:\GigaSpaces\XAP.NET 9.5.0 x86\NET v2.0.50727\Config\Settings.xml
 HKLM\SOFTWARE\GigaSpaces\XAP.NET\9.5.0.5000\CLR v4.0.30319\SettingsPath=C:\GigaSpaces\XAP.NET 9.5.0 x86\NET v4.0.30319\Config\Settings.xml
-{% info %} Starting 8.0.3 the HKCU is supported as well, and is searched before HKLM.
+{% infosign %} Starting 8.0.3 the HKCU is supported as well, and is searched before HKLM.
 2. **Environment variable:** Create an environment variable named `XapNet_<version>_SettingsPath` which points to the settings file path.
 For example, for that same 9.5 version we would use:
 XapNet_9.5.0.5000_SettingsPath=C:\GigaSpaces\XAP.NET 9.5.0 x86\NET v2.0.50727\Config\Settings.xml.
 3. **Application configuration file**: Use the XapNetSettingsFile element to configure the location of the settings file.
 For example: